iSatishYadav/.net-6-linq-new-features/README.md

 * `Zip` supports 3 `IEnumerables`

 ## New methods `MaxBy` and `MinBy`
-Finding out maximum of a minimum has been easier than even with these new `MaxBy` or `MinBy` methods.
+Finding out maximum or minimum has now been easier than even with these new `MaxBy` or `MinBy` methods.

 Suppose a `List` of `Person`s as:
 ````csharp